 Concessions offered for

-Online: I use zoom so you will need a reliable internet connection, web cam / computer with camera or smart phone, and a quiet space free from interruption.
+Online: I use zoom (and other online video platforms) so you will need a reliable internet connection, web cam / computer with camera or smart phone, and a quiet space free from interruption.

 In person: There are two to three steps up to the two rooms I use for therapy.